 The study was conducted during the year 2024-25 in the Division of Crop Improvement & Biotechnology, ICAR-CISH, Rehmankhera, Lucknow (U.P.) located between 26°45' and 27°10' North (latitude) and 80°30' and 80°55' East (longitude) at an altitude.The experiment was laid out in Completely Randomized Design (CRD).
 The leafy shoot cutting 10 cm length was propagated in four different seasons replicated four times.
 In the other experiment three treatments of different size of cutting (5,10 and 15 cm) was trailed in five replication during July-September.
 Meanwhile the leafy shoot cutting of both the experiments was treated growth hormone viz; IBA (1000ppm) solution.
 In each replication of both experiments 20 plants were taken and trial was conducted under protected conditions.

-Effect of season on leafy shoot cutting:
+Effect of season on leafy shoot cutting

-1. Rooting Frequency:
+1. Rooting Frequency

 Rooting frequency was determined by counting the number of cuttings that produced roots out of the total number of cuttings planted in each treatment and expressed as percentage.